Arriving In Havana

 We Enjoyed Our First Visit To Colourful Havana

 We missed Havana on our earlier visits to Cuba.
 So we were so happy to stop on this holiday cruise for our first visit to colourful Havana.
 It was a disappointment that we did not stay overnight and get to enjoy the lively nightlife.
 But our tour around Havana gave us a good taste test of this vibrant and historic town.
-Our other two stops in Cuba gave more views of Cuba.
+Our other two stops in Cuba gave us more reasons to visit Cuba.

 Did you enjoy our first visit to colourful Havana?
 Is Havana on your travel wish list?